Chirag-ahir/SFC-Preparation/README.md

 customer: customer is the individual who purchases our product<br>
 prospect: prospect is a lead who has been qualified by a sales team to match a company's ideal customer profile<br>
 partner: partners are the companies with which you collaborate to close your sales deals.
+users: the individual who works at our place to run our business

+An individual's information only store in one of the 4 object:
+1. Contacts
+2. Leads
+3. Accounts
+4. Users